benhenryhunter/benhenryhunter/README.md

 Formerly known as Benjamin Dickman

-I'm a Senior Developer working at bloXroute Labs.
-Currently focusing on MEV, defi, and PBS building inside of Geth using Go.
+I'm the VP of Engineering working at BTCS Inc. (Nasdaq $BTCS).
+Currently focusing on MEV, Pre-Confs, learning Rust, and drinking coffee.

 Reach out to me on [linkedin](https://www.linkedin.com/in/benhenryhunter/)